Kit Livingston

 A Note on Inner Child Work

-Inner child work can be profoundly healing, but also emotionally intense.
-It often stirs buried memories, grief, and emotions that have long gone unacknowledged.
-While I offer tools, education, and personal insights from my healing journey, I am not a licensed therapist.
+Inner child work can promote deep healing, but it may also surface strong emotions or unresolved memories.
+While I share tools, information, and personal experiences, I am not a licensed therapist.